codeconsole/ionic-playground/README.md

 npx cap run android --target=Pixel_2_API_24
 ```

-Worth mentioning (seems not to affect anyting), there is a FAILURE when adding the android platform.
+Worth mentioning (seems not to affect anything), there is a FAILURE when adding the android platform.

 ```
 npx cap add android